Talus-Network/move-binding/sui-move-codegen/README.md

 - any parameter whose type has the Move `key` ability becomes `&impl ObjectArg<T>` (or `&mut ...` if the Move signature is `&mut`)
+- for `&mut` object parameters, the generated builder uses `CallSpec::push_arg_mut` so shared objects are marked mutable in the transaction input when needed
 - any `TxContext` parameter is omitted (higher layers supply it when building the transaction)

 ```rust